Haml Changelog

 Fixed a bug where template text was escaped when there was interpolation in a line and the

-used to render asFoo &lt; Bar < Baz
+:escape_htmlused to render asFoo &lt; Bar < Bazbut now renders as

 Foo < Bar < Baz